tarunsachdeva/blog/_posts/2019-01-18-productivity-stack.markdown

 ---
 layout: post
 title:  "The Productivity Stack"
-date:   2019-01-17 12:00:00 -0500
+date:   2019-01-18 12:00:00 -0500
 categories: productivity
 draft: true
 ---

-My productivity stack is the set of frameworks and tools used to get things done.
-There are three categories - planning, execution, and reflection.
+My **productivity stack** is a set of frameworks and tools used to get things done.
+I hope you might find it helpful.